-(In English only)
+(in English only)

 Homographs are words with the same spelling but with different meanings AND pronunciation.
 This term has Greek roots: homo means the same, while graph means writing.
 Many of you probably learned read (present tense-bare infinitive) and read (past tense form) early on in your English way to success.
-Close vs Close is less widely known.

 Say it with a “zzzzz” sound: /kləʊz/